“Primeiro estranha-se, depois entranha-se”

 So that’s where I’m at – trying to move like her (my screen body/face) when she’s in error.
 What can be culled from these interstitial moments?
 And what happens when I feed them back into the machine that created them?

 Daria Kaufman is part of StratoFyzika, CounterPulse’s Combustible 2021 Artists-in-Residence.
-Their new work, Human/ID, opens in April 2021 at CounterPulse.
-Learn more about their work at counterpulse.org/combustible2021.
+Their new work, Human/ID, runs Wed-Sun, Apr 14-18, 12pm-8pm PDT at CounterPulse.
+Get tickets to the on-site intermedia at counterpulse.org/combustible2021.

 Photo of Daria Kaufman by Alessandra Leone